 Most BPM systems support elements of each main type.

 Let’s take a closer look at why BPM is important.

 Why Does Business Process Management Matter?

-Badly managed business processes can result in chaos.
-Individual employees usually don’t have an eye on the bigger picture, and can often only see their part of the process, making it difficult for them to address – or even recognize – inefficiencies or bottlenecks.
-In organizations such as higher learning institutions, individual workers such as faculty members are often too bogged down in their own tasks to realize that they are the bottleneck in processes like approval workflows.
+In organizations like higher learning institutions, individual workers like faculty members are often too bogged down in their own tasks to realize that they are the bottleneck in processes like approval workflows.